 To say that Scott Jurek’s memoir has had an influence on me would be a statement far too under played.
 As a high school runner and a vegetarian, reading about his experiences and changes in lifestyle managed to transform me into an ultramarathoner as well as a vegan.

 Jurek’s success never came from pure talent, rather it came from hard work and determination.
-A tall, lanky kid from Minnesota, with a struggling home life, whose father was overbearing and mother was declining in health, Jurek was a worker from a young age — hunting, helping around the house, studying to become his High school’s valedictorian, as well as training immensely to become one of the state’s best cross country skiers.
+A tall, lanky kid from Minnesota who struggled with a father who was overbearing and a mother whose health was in serious decline, Jurek was a worker from a young age — hunting for his family’s meals, aiding in the necessary chores of the home, studying to become his High school’s valedictorian, as well as undertaking serious amounts of training to become one of the state’s best cross country skiers.

-Not once in the memoir does Jurek talk about the ease that came to his accomplishments in life.
-Instead, he had to work with consistency for what he had – nothing came easy.
-Yet, he found that this is where his strengths began to shine.
-He may not have been the fastest or strongest runner, but when pain arrived through fatigue and stress, Jurek found that he was able to endure when others weren’t.
-When others began to lose their will to continue, a new found strength begin churning within him, pushing ahead of the competition.
-Once he began finding success within the sport, building an ego for himself, he had a greater will to continue succeeding – testing his physical limits, both through running and diet, learning from his mistakes, and constructing an ultrarunning repertoire that others could not defeat for some years.
+As difficult as life could be, he found that he could mine strength from his pain and suffering.
+He may not have been the fastest or strongest runner, but when that pain reared its ugly head Jurek found that he was able to endure when others weren’t.
+When others began to lose their will to continue, a newfound strength begin to churn within the breadth of his belly, pushing him far ahead of the competition.
+Once he began to succeed within the sport, finally fostering an ego for himself, he had a greater will to continue win — testing his physical limits, learning from his mistakes, and constructing an ultrarunning repertoire that others could not compete against for some years.

 Jurek proves that it doesn’t take a superhuman to attempt what he has done.
-A meat eating boy from flat-land Minnesota, turned into a vegan mountain runner.
+If anything, he is nothing more than a meat eating boy from flat-land Minnesota that turned himself into a vegan mountain runner.
 While the transition sounds unordinary, it isn’t impossible.
-The trials and tribulations of life brought Jurek along this path, along with the sense of calmness and understanding he found as he consumed a more clean diet, as well as running more and more miles.
-In pushing through the stress of being, he was able to find greatness.
-And, as he often quotes his father in the novel, “Sometimes you just do things.”
-This notion is something that any human can realize for themselves, when willing to take on such a commitment towards some end.
+The trials and tribulations of life brought Jurek along this path, along with the sense of calmness and understanding brought about by a clean diet, as well as running miles from the early morning, through the day, and into the night .